WordPress/gutenberg/blocks/README.md

 - `save( { attributes: Object } ): WPElement | String` - Returns an element
   describing the markup of a block to be saved in the published content.
 This function is called before save and when switching to an editor's HTML view.
-- `encodeAttributes( attributes: Object ): Object` - Called when save markup is generated, this function allows you to control which attributes are to be encoded in the block comment metadata.
-By default, all attribute values not defined in the block's `attributes` property are serialized to the comment metadata.
-If defined, this function should return the subset of attributes to encode, or `null` to bypass default behavior.

 ### `wp.blocks.getBlockType( name: string )`